 - The HYV seeds were highly effective in regions that had rich irrigation facilities and were more successful with the wheat crop.
-Therefore, Green Revolution at first focused on states with better infrastructure such as Tamil Nadu and Punjab.
+Therefore, the Green Revolution at first focused on states with better infrastructure such as Tamil Nadu and Punjab.

-- During the second phase, the high yielding variety seeds were given to other states and crops other than wheat were also included in the plan.
+- During the second phase, the high yielding variety seeds were given to other states, and crops other than wheat were also included in the plan.

 - The most important requirement for the high yielding variety seeds is proper irrigation.
 Crops grown from HYV seeds need good amounts of water supply and farmers could not depend on monsoon.
-Hence, Green Revolution has improved the irrigation systems around farms in India.
+Hence, the Green Revolution has improved the irrigation systems around farms in India.